-The incidence of AHA has been estimated to be approximately 1.5 patients per million population per year.4 Other underlying medical conditions, including other autoimmune disorders, various malignancies, use of certain medications and pregnancy, can be identified in approximately half of the patients diagnosed with AHA; the remaining cases are classified as idiopathic.3 AHA can develop at any age in both genders.
-Older individuals are typically affected, with the exception of a peak among women between the ages of approximately 20–40 years which is primarily attributable to post-partum inhibitors.5 Reported mortality estimates range from approximately 3–40%, although some older reports may include patients with limited access to effective treatment.4-7
+The incidence of AHA has been estimated to be approximately 1.5 patients per million population per year.4 Other underlying medical conditions, including other autoimmune disorders, various malignancies, use of certain medications and pregnancy, can be identified in approximately half of the patients diagnosed with AHA; the remaining cases are classified as idiopathic.3 AHA can develop at any age in both sexes, however, the disorder typically affects older individuals with the exception a few of women who develop peri-partum inhibitors.5 Reported mortality estimates range from approximately 3–40%, although some older reports may include patients with limited access to effective treatment.4-7

 The bleeding pattern associated with AHA is different than that observed in congenital haemophilia A (HA) or B (HB), including bruising and bleeding into soft tissues, muscles and mucosae, gastrointestinal, intracranial, retropharyngeal, retroperitoneal and surgical bleeding.
 Haemarthroses are uncommon.